JoshuaBunag/spyx/README.md

 # Download Postman and follow along with the method bellow.

-Postman Link: localhost:1111/model/client - SImply run Get with this link and it will show up the data inside the database.
+Postman Link: localhost:1111/model/client - Simply run Get with this link and it will show up the data inside the database.

 Post Method:
 ```